Persulence/wormaudio/README.md

 The majority of this project is dual licensed under AGPLv3 and a custom proprietary license.

-This is because the project depends on JUCE, which was a terrible idea.
+This is because the project depends on JUCE.
 JUCE is dual-licensed under AGPLv3 and the JUCE 8 license.
 The major consequences of this are as follows:

 - AGPLv3 does not allow the software to link to incompatibly licensed code.
 - The right to distribute software built with JUCE under its commercial license is non-transferrable.